TosbackCgusBridge-Bot/CGUs-versions/Flickr/unknown.md

 Flickr Terms &.
 Conditions of Use

-Date of Last Revision: Dec 17, 2018
+Date of Last Revision: January 1, 2020

-FLICKR USERS: As of May 29, 2018, Flickr is owned and operated by Flickr, Inc. Your continued use of the Flickr services will be subject to these Terms of Use.
-These Terms of Use also apply to your use of the Services, where applicable, to purchase photographic prints, videos or other related merchandise, products and services (“Products”) through Flickr’s approved third party vendors and retailers (“Flickr Vendors”).
-For information about how Flickr collects, uses and discloses your information, please see the Flickr Privacy Policy.
-SmugMug has no control over and no responsibility for any use of your personal information by previous owners or operators of Flickr.
-Below are Flickr’s new terms and conditions of use (“Terms of Use”) that apply to the Flickr services including the Flickr website (the “Site”) and the Flickr mobile application (collectively, the “Services”).
-The Services are owned and operated by SmugMug, Inc. and its subsidiaries including Flickr, Inc. and their respective employees, agents, affiliates and contractors (collectively, “SmugMug”).
-These Terms of Use apply only to the services offered by the Flickr division of SmugMug (“Flickr”) and do not apply to any other services offered by SmugMug.
+As of May 29, 2018, Flickr is owned and operated by Flickr, Inc. These Terms of Use apply to your access to and use of Flickr.com (the “Site”), the official Flickr mobile and Apple TV applications, and the related Flickr services, such as Flickr Pro Services (collectively with the Site and the rest of the foregoing, the “Services”).
+For example, these Terms of Use apply to your use of the Services to purchase photographic prints, videos or other related merchandise, products and services ("Products") through Flickr’s approved third party vendors and retailers ("Flickr Vendors").

+Flickr, Inc. is owned by SmugMug, Inc. In these Terms of Use, the term “SmugMug” refers to Flickr, Inc., together with SmugMug, Inc. and its subsidiaries and their respective employees, agents, affiliates and contractors.
+However, these Terms of Use do not apply to SmugMug-branded services offered by the SmugMug family of companies.
 Please see https://www.smugmug.com/about/terms for terms of use applicable to those services.

 PLEASE READ THESE TERMS OF USE CAREFULLY.
 BY ACCESSING OR USING THE SERVICES, PURCHASING PRODUCTS OR FLICKR PRO SERVICES, OR CLICKING THAT YOU AGREE, YOU AGREE TO BE BOUND BY THESE TERMS OF USE.

-Welcome to the SmugMug family!
-The Services provide our users with online tools designed to facilitate and share our love of photography and videos and to promote camaraderie.
-These Terms of Use protect the legal interests of SmugMug, our users and our third party vendors.
+These Terms of Use contain provisions that govern how claims that you and SmugMug have against each other are resolved (see Section 15 — Dispute Resolution).
+These provisions require you to resolve certain disputes or claims relating to your use of the Services by binding arbitration, rather than in court.
+If you do not consent to such terms, you are not permitted to use the Services.

-Your use of the Services and your purchase of Products is expressly conditioned upon your agreement to these Terms of Use.
+Your use of the Services (such as your purchase of Products) is expressly conditioned upon your agreement to these Terms of Use.
 If you do not consent to these Terms of Use, you are not permitted to use any Services.
 If you access the Services on behalf of a company or other entity, you warrant that you are an authorized representative of such company or entity with the right to bind such company or entity to these Terms of Use.

-The Services are not targeted towards, nor intended for use by, anyone under the age of 13.
-If you are between the ages of 13 and 18, you may use the Services only under the supervision of a parent or legal guardian who agrees to be bound by these Terms of Use.
+The Services are not targeted towards, nor intended for use by, anyone under the age of 16.
+If you are between the ages of 16 and 18, you may use the Services only under the supervision of a parent or legal guardian who agrees to be bound by these Terms of Use.

-These Terms of Use contain provisions that govern how claims that you and SmugMug have against each other are resolved (see Section 15 — Dispute Resolution).
-These Terms of Use also contain provisions requiring you to resolve certain disputes or claims relating to your use of the Services by binding arbitration, rather than in court.
-If you do not consent to such terms, you are not permitted to use the Services. }

 SmugMug reserves the right to change, modify, revise or otherwise amend any provision of these Terms of Use, and any other terms, policies or guidelines governing your use of the Services, at any time at its sole discretion by providing notice that the Terms of Use have been modified.
 Such notice may be provided by sending an email, or by posting a notice on the Site, or by posting the revised Terms of Use on the Site and revising the date at the top of these Terms of Use or by such other form of notice as determined by SmugMug.
-Your continued use of the Services, or your purchase of any Products or the Services following the posting of the revised Terms of Use or other notice will constitute your acceptance of such changes or modifications.
+Your use of the Services (such as through your purchase of any Products) or your purchase of new Services following the posting of the revised Terms of Use or other notice will constitute your acceptance of such changes or modifications.
 Otherwise, any changes or modifications will be effective within thirty (30) days of the posting of the revisions on the Site unless you notify SmugMug within such thirty (30) days that you do not agree to the changes and stop using the Services.
 Therefore, you should review these Terms of Use whenever you access the Services and at least every thirty (30) days to make sure that you understand the terms and conditions that will apply to your use of the Services.

-Our Privacy Policy provides information on how Flickr collects, uses and discloses information from all users of the Services and/or information obtained through your purchase of Products through the Services.
+You authorize SmugMug to collect, use, disclose and otherwise process information about you as set forth in our Privacy Policy.
+For residents of the UK or European Economic Area, the preceding sentence is not intended to constitute your “consent” to any processing of your own personal data for purposes of the GDPR or local ePrivacy legislation, and Flickr will seek such consent separately from these Terms of Use where applicable law requires Flickr to have your consent.

 1. GENERAL TERMS